Best Batteries and Chargers for Light Painting Photography 2023

 Keep batteries out of reach of children and people with no common sense.

 Li-ion batteries will degrade slower if stored closer to 50% capacity (around 3.6-3.7V)

-If you were very unfortunate, and a Li-ion battery starts to heat up rapidly (thermal runaway), quickly leave it in as safe a place as possible and keep your distance.
+With high quality batteries and safe use, Li-ion batteries are very safe.
+However, if you were very unfortunate, and a Li-ion battery starts to heat up rapidly (thermal runaway), quickly place it in a non-flammable place and keep your distance.
 The pressure build up during a battery vent will cause an explosion from both ends of the flashlight tube (and side if there is a side button).
 If there is a source if ignition, there may be flames and resulting fire.
 Avoid breathing in the fumes, and call the fire brigade immediately.

 Li-ion - recommendations